Lukinoh/mario-kart-world-time-trial-browser/README.md

 - Do no check image size are the same
 - add solidjs router
 - add vitest (may need jsdom or something similar) Use the images I have to detect the values for instances- v
-- optimise image by precompiling them (or sharp it)
-- counter of attempts
 - image invert is used for debugging
 - add metadata for images (box position maybe, help to build without th need to access timecoins etc..?
 - avoid having two pages open as the same time